 • Sensory and / or physical.

-The SENCO at Our Lady’s R.C.
+The SENDCO at Our Lady’s R.C.
 High School is Miss Sarah Nicholson:

-You may also speak to the assistant SENCO Mrs Sheryl McNally:
+You may also speak to the assistant SENDCO Mrs Sheryl McNally:

-To identify pupils with SEN, Our Lady’s R.C.
+To identify pupils with SEND, Our Lady’s R.C.
 High School will:

 - Assess each pupil’s current skills and levels of attainment on entry.